swhitefi/Comparative_Genomics/day1_afternoon/README.md

 **4. Generate Statistics report using samtools, vcftools and qualimap**

-Lets try to get some statistics about various outputs that were created using the above steps and check if everything makes sense.
+Often, While analyzing sequencing data, we are required to make sure that our analysis steps are correct.
+Some statistics about our analysis will help us in making that decision.
+So Lets try to get some statistics about various outputs that were created using the above steps and check if everything makes sense.

 >i.
 Reads Alignment statistics: